The SNaC Diet to Get Your Portfolio in Shape

 The moment of greatest discouragement with the snow, slush, grey skies and frigid winds of winter is precisely when spring begins.

-That’s something you might want to keep in mind if you’re thinking about subscribing to the Cabot Emerging Markets Investor (or one of our other advisories) but want to wait until the market turns up.
+That’s something you might want to keep in mind if you’re thinking about subscribing to the Cabot Global Stocks Explorer (or one of our other advisories) but want to wait until the market turns up.
 Being ready, with a large cash position on the sideline and a watch list with promising names, is the prime requisite for success in the new bull market.
 And if you’re among the people who get Cabot’s message when our market timing indicators turn positive, you’ll be that much ahead of the people who still only see the snow.
 Click here to learn more.

 A Stock for Today’s Challenging Conditions